 - We moved over with our family dog Charlie

 - We don’t have any family in New Zealand – they’re all back in the UK

 - Sam is in IT and had a job offer before we made the move

 So, where should you start?

 We recommend you start with our Moving to New Zealand Checklist which outlines everything (well almost everything) you need to think about when planning your move to NZ.

 If you have any questions or want to share your story please do contact us.

 Here is our story…

-In the summer of 2010 I made the decision to move my family across the world from the UK to New Zealand.
-Whilst, my moving abroad experience has been as a lone parent, the experiences we have encountered will be similar to those faced by all families planning on moving abroad and I hope that this blog will help other families who are thinking of making that move abroad.
+In the summer of 2018 I made the decision to move my family across the world from the UK to New Zealand.
+Whilst, my moving abroad experience is unique, the experiences we have encountered will be similar to those faced by all families planning on moving abroad and I hope that this blog will help other families who are thinking of making that move abroad.
 When I looked for similar experiences of families trying to achieve a new life abroad, there weren’t many.
 I guess many families just don’t have the time to write their moving abroad stories, so I’ve decided to write my story after procrastinating for so long.